Enforcer (ice hockey): Changing role

 In the 1970s, the Boston Bruins and Philadelphia Flyers were known respectively as the "Big Bad Bruins" and "Broad Street Bullies", for stocking up on grinders and enforcers.

 The role of the enforcer has diminished since rule enforcement changed following the 2004–05 NHL lockout to increase game speed and scoring.
-With a decrease in fighting, teams are less inclined to keep a roster spot available for a one-dimensional fighter who is a liability as a scorer and defender.
+Although enforcers aren't highly paid nor take much ice time, teams are less inclined to keep a roster spot available for a one-dimensional fighter who is a liability as a scorer and defender, due to the decrease in fighting.
 This has led to a decrease in the number of players whose predominant role is enforcer.

 Instead, more well-rounded players are expected to contribute aspects of the enforcer role.
 Intimidation and fighting continue to be utilized as a strategy in the NHL.
 In the 2007–08 NHL season fights occurred in 38.46% of the games, up from 33% the season before, which was just below the pre-lockout fighting level of 41.14% of games in the 2003–04 season.
 The frequency has steadily declined over time, from 1.3 fights per game in the late 1980s to 0.5 in 2012.
 Major penalties for fighting declined by 25% annually in the first half of the 2011–2012 season.

 Summer 2011 enforcer deaths

-Another possible reason for the decline in fighting and the use of the enforcer role is greater awareness of the risks from head trauma and resulting chronic traumatic encephalopathy (CTE).
+Another possible reason for the decline in fighting and the use of the enforcer role is greater awareness of the risks from head trauma and resulting chronic traumatic encephalopathy (CTE) and the mood alteration that is associated with the condition.
 During the summer of 2011, three NHL enforcers died.
 Derek Boogaard died at the age of 28 from an accidental mixture of painkillers and alcohol.
 Rick Rypien died at the age of 27 from what was later confirmed as a suicide.
 Wade Belak was found dead at the age of 35 in his Toronto hotel room in circumstances that caused a newspaper's police source to categorize his death as a suicide.
-A year earlier, Bob Probert had died in July 2010, of an apparent heart attack in his mid-40s.
+A year earlier in July 2010, Bob Probert died of an apparent heart attack in his mid-40s.
 Later tests indicated brain damage and CTE from his years of fighting.

 Retired enforcer Georges Laraque has suggested that the National Hockey League Players' Association provide counselling to enforcers.
 Sports journalist and writer Roy Macgregor opines that in light of recent tragic events there should be more done about it, including eliminating the role altogether.
-New York Times sportswriter John Branch covered Boogaard's death and the epidemic of chronic traumatic encephalopathy that has come as a result of frequent head trauma sustained by hockey enforcers.
+New York Times sportswriter John Branch covered Boogaard's death and the "epidemic" of chronic traumatic encephalopathy that has come as a result of frequent head trauma sustained by hockey enforcers.